CCrocilla/horizon-shop/README.md

 <br>

 ### **Social Media**
-Social Media are great to boost the market of a website!
-It is an effective way to connect with more customers and improve the visibility of the website increasing awareness about the brand.
-Social Media also helps build trust, authority and also to show the brand personality!
+##### Social Media are great to boost the market of a website!
+They are an effective tool to connect with more customers and improve the visibility of the website increasing awareness about the brand.
+Social Media also helps building trust showing company values, but also offers and services!

-One of the most valuable social media platform is Facebook and it has been used to create a business page that matches the branding of the website and increase the visibility.
+##### One of the most valuable social media platform is Facebook which has been used to publicize the work and dedication of Horizon Shop and its team.

-The Facebook Page shows offers as can be seen in the screenshot below:
+##### The Horizon Shop Facebook page is a show case of all the unmissable deals on offer:

 <img src="static/images/readme/facebook/fb-home.webp" alt="Facebook - Page" width="1200px"/>

-To gain our customer trust, part of the Horizon Shop Team is also shown in one of the Post:
+##### The Horizon Shop Team is always ready for our customer with their dynamicity and kindness to go the extra mail, see our post below to meet some of them:

 <img src="static/images/readme/facebook/fb-team.webp" alt="Facebook - Horizon Shop Team" width="1200px"/>

-The user that enters in the Facebook Page is Welcomed with a first message:
+##### The user that enters in the Facebook Page is Welcomed with a first message:

 <img src="static/images/readme/facebook/fb-welcome.webp" alt="Facebook - Welcome Message" width="1200px"/>

-The Facebook Page can be accessed using the link below:
+##### The Facebook Page can be accessed using the link below:
  [Horizon Shop Facebook Page](https://www.facebook.com/iehorizonshop)

 <br>

 ### **Newsletter**
-Newsletters are one of the most powerful digital marketing tools.
-They let you communicate directly with prospects and customers in a personalized way by serving valuable content and relevant promotions straight to their inboxes.
+##### Newsletters are one of the most powerful digital marketing tools.
+Thanks to Newsletter management and administrators can directly communicate with prospects and customers in a personalized way providing valuable content and relevant promotions straight to their inboxes.
 In Horizon Shop anyone can Sign Up for the Newsletter and no registration is required!

-One of the most used is Mailchimp that it is an all-in-one marketing platform that helps manage and talk to clients, customers, and other interested parties and has been implemented in the Footer of Horizon Shop!
+##### One of the most used Newsletter is Mailchimp, an all-in-one marketing platform, that helps manage and communicate to clients, customers, and other interested parties.
+Mailchimp has been implemented in the Footer Section of Horizon Shop!

 ---